markomarkovic/cakephp-plugin-image_editor/README.markdown

         RewriteCond %{REQUEST_FILENAME} !-f
         RewriteRule ^thumbs/(.*?)$ image_editor/images/show/?imageURL=$1 [QSA,L]
     #   Attention!   ^^^^^^ this should be the same as ImageEditor.cacheDir configuration option.
-    #   Don't forget to create this directory and make it writeable.
+    #   Don't forget to create this directory and make it writable.

     ### Cake default
         RewriteCond %{REQUEST_FILENAME} !-d